midstar/heatmiser_wifi/README.md

 Supported Heatmiser Thermostats are DT, DT-E, PRT and PRT-E.

-This fork adds support for the PRT-HW WiFi thermostat, and adds the following functionality (for PRT-HW, maybe others):
+This release (v1.3.0) adds support for the PRT-HW WiFi thermostat, and adds the following functionality (for PRT-HW, maybe others):
 * Setting timers for heating (should work for all models)
 * Setting timers for hot water (for PRT-HW)
 * Setting clock on thermostat with option offset (should work for all models)
-* Note I only have a PRT-HW so can only test functionality on that model

 The main class of the library is Heatmiser.
 It supports retrieval of all Thermostat parameters as a dictionary.
 It also supports setting of most (but not all) of the Thermostat parameters.

 ## Supported platforms
 The application is written in Python and has been successfully tested with Python version 2.7 and 3.4.

-For the orginal version both Windows and Linux has been tested successfully.
+For versions prior to v1.3.0 both Windows and Linux had been tested successfully.
 Mac OS X has not been tested, but should work as well.
-For this forked version, only Linux has been tested, though I see no reason why it wouldn't work on the other platforms.
+For this release v.1.3.0, only Linux has been tested, though I see no reason why it wouldn't work on the other platforms.

 ## Installation
 Run

-    python -m pip install git+https://github.com/iainbullock/heatmiser_wifi
+    python -m pip install heatmiser_wifi

 This will install both the library and the command line tool.